amsehili/auditok/doc/command_line_usage.rst

                                estimation; 'percentile' == 'p10') or
                                'webrtc[:MODE]' (WebRTC VAD as frame
                                decider)
+    --calibration-duration     Seconds of audio used to calibrate the auto threshold on live input [default: 3] -y, --min-energy-threshold Lower bound for the auto threshold calibrated on live input [default: 40]
     -n, --min-duration         Minimum event duration in seconds [default: 0.2] -m, --max-duration         Maximum event duration (split only) [default: 5] -s, --max-silence          Max silence within an event [default: 0.3]